 The Local Protocol is a 'handbook' that describes what the Local Authority (LA) will do when a child is referred to the LA for support.
 It is a map that guides the child's journey through assessment and planning.
+It sets out the critical importance of timely information sharing and collaborative working practices amongst the multi agencies working in Croydon, to ensure the best outcomes for children and families.

-The main purpose of the Local Protocol for Assessment is to set out the arrangements for how cases will be managed once a referral has been received by London Borough of Newham Children's Services.
+The Local Protocol for Assessment sets out the arrangements for how cases will be managed once a referral has been received by London Borough of Croydon Children's Services.

 The Local Protocol will also explain what help a child receives before the thresholds are met for statutory assessment, such as when children and families require Early Help.
 For the purposes of this protocol, a child is defined as anyone who has not reached their 18th birthday, including unborn children.
 'Children' therefore means 'children and young people' throughout.
-The fact that a child has reached 16 years of age, is living independently or is in further education, is a member of the armed forces, is in hospital or in custody in the secure estate, does not change his/her status or entitlements to services or protection (Definition provided by Working Together 2018).
+The fact that a child has reached 16 years of age, is living independently or is in further education, is a member of the armed forces, is in hospital or in custody in the secure estate, does not change their status or entitlements to services or protection (Definition provided by Working Together 2023).